-There may be a biological reason that buying things for your baby’s room is so satisfying: Like avian parents-to-be, expectant humans seem to be wired with a nesting instinct, which typically kicks in around a woman’s fifth to eighth month of pregnancy.
+There may be a biological reason that buying things for your baby’s room is so satisfying: like avian parents-to-be, expectant humans seem to be wired with a nesting instinct, which typically kicks in around a woman’s fifth to eighth month of pregnancy.

 A changing table.
 A changing table is invaluable for its height, which can save you from back pain.
 Look for a model with side rails, a safety strap, and a waterproof pad with a washable cover.
 Most provide space to store diapers, wipes, ointment, blankets, etc, but make sure you like the way it’s organized.

 A rocking or gliding chair.
 A rocking or gliding chair provides a comfortable place for nursing and can help lull your baby to sleep.
 Traditional hardwood rocking chairs are still available along with newer, cushier gliders, some of which come with matching ottomans.
 Invest in a comfy wingback glider that reclines, and you may find yourself spending far more hours than you anticipated hanging out in baby’s nursery.